Skip to main content

 If after re-downloading you still aren't having better luck even though the file sizes match, I ask: are you using an older version of Windows?
 If so, there are a few tricky things that might trip up the built-in unzipping program:

-Long album & track names can cause trouble.
-To work around this, move the downloaded zip file to a place on your hard drive with a short path name, like C:\temp, and extract from there.
-Once the files are successfully unzipped, rename them to something simple (like “every atlas - track 1.mp3”) and then move them to wherever you need to in order to import them into your music player.
+1. Long album & track names can cause trouble.
+To work around this, move the downloaded zip file to a location on your hard drive with a short path name, such as C:\temp, and extract it from there.
+Once the files are successfully unzipped, rename them to something simple (like “every atlas - track 1.mp3”), then move them to wherever you need to import them into your music player.

-Punctuation & unusual characters can make that old unzipper of yours sneeze.
+2. Punctuation & unusual characters can make that old unzipper of yours sneeze.
 Rename the zip file to something simple (e.g., “madeinheights.zip”) and try unzipping again.
 If that doesn’t work, you may need to use another extraction tool (like 7-Zip or Zipeg) with better support for extended characters.

-I downloaded FLAC and I’m having trouble playing it back.
+I downloaded FLAC, and I’m having trouble playing it back.
 Any advice?

-The source of the problem is that a lot of older software can’t handle FLACs with sample sizes greater than 16 bits or sample rates higher than 44.1kHz.
+The problem is that many older software programs can’t handle FLACs with sample sizes greater than 16 bits or sample rates higher than 44.1kHz.
 We encourage artists to upload the highest quality sources they can get their hands on, and more and more tracks are 24-bit/96kHz (what a great world we live in).
-On unsupported software these FLACs sound wrecked by static, or superloud, or they just won’t play at all.
-Some albums have a mix of 16- and 24-bit audio which explains why you might be able to play some tracks but not others.

 The bottom line is that FLAC is great and we can’t wait for the day when our 24-bit Beatles FLACs sail seamlessly into our Bandcamp Limited Edition iPods, but we’re not there yet.
-Software support for FLAC is still iffy, especially for the newer high quality formats.
+Software support for FLAC is still iffy, especially for the newer high-quality formats.

-I downloaded FLAC (or MP3 or Ogg...) but I really wanted MP3 (or FLAC or Ogg...).
+I downloaded FLAC (or MP3 or Ogg...), but I really wanted MP3 (or FLAC or Ogg...).

-No problem: just click on the link in your receipt email, choose the format you really did want by clicking the link next to “format”, and after making your selection click Download.
+No problem: just click on the link in your receipt email, choose the format you really did want by clicking the link next to “format”, and after making your selection, click Download.

 I can’t find my download on my computer.
 Help!

 If you’re using Windows, start by looking in your My Downloads and My Music folders.
-If your download isn’t there, please try your download again (if it was a paid download, you’ll find a link to retry it in the receipt that we emailed you).
+If your download isn’t there, please try downloading again (if it was a paid download, you’ll find a link to retry it in the receipt we emailed you).
 However, when you click download this time: 1) click Save (not Open) in the dialog that appears, and 2) in the subsequent dialog, choose a location for the file, but remember to note which folder you’re saving to.

 If you’re on a Mac and you weren’t asked where to save your file, look in the Downloads folder.